Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

 \subsection{Benchmark Comparison and Experiments}

 In the experiment, we test the performance of DRL method with two different datasets specified in Section \ref{chap:concreteproblem}.
-In order to show that RL policy helps search a graph with satisfied objective value, we compare A2C-GS with the one-step optimization algorithm shown in Algorithm \ref{alg:onestep} as a basic method by utilizing prior knowledge of human experts for topology search.
-Besides, we compare A2C-GS with random policy as another benchmark method.
-Random policy means that we randomly choose an action in the full action space to generate a graph by randomly building or removing a few links, which enables us to show that RL policy learns the ability to optimize the graph.
+In order to show that RL policy helps search a topology with satisfied objective value, we compare DRL-GS with an one-step optimization algorithm shown in Algorithm \ref{alg:onestep}, which is often adopted in practice by utilizing prior knowledge of human experts for heuristic topology search, as a baseline method.
+Besides, we compare DRL-GS with random policy (randomly choosing an action in the full action space to generate a topology by randomly building or removing a few links) as another basic method to show that RL policy learns the ability to optimize the topology.